craigtrim/fast-parse-time/BOUNDARIES.md

 ## Philosophy

 Every software system has boundaries.
-This is not a limitation to apologize for—it's an inherent property of design.
+This is not a limitation to apologize for.
+It's an inherent property of design.

 When we discover a boundary, we face a choice:
 1. **Expand the system** to handle the edge case